skellis46/slipbox/feelings in conversations.md

 - I wonder to what extent feelings are present in _normal_ (non-difficult) conversations?
 - I ought to look at what kinds of feelings they are talking about
 - am reminded of this emotion wheel: <https://www.skellis.net/blog/emotions>
-- there's a link here to somatic practices and sensitising the body to direct sensation and experience
+- there's a link here to somatic practices and sensitising the body to direct sensation and experience [[direct experience through the senses]]
-- note that this is the first zettel that I used the 'previous note' system as a branch (ie not simply the previous note that was constructred).
+- note that this is the first zettel that I used the 'previous note' system as a branch (ie not simply the previous note that was constructed).
 Feels like falling into a wormhole.

 ---